XraySpectroscopy/XASDataLibrary/doc/website.rst

 Clicking on any of the element symbols will show a list of spectra for that element.
-The form on the right hand side allows further refinement of the displayed spectra, based on which *Edge*, *Beamline*, *Measurement Mode*, *Rating*, or *Text* found in the information for the spectra.
+The form to the right of the periodic table allows further refinement of the displayed spectra, based on which *Edge*, *Beamline*, *Measurement Mode*, *Rating*, or *Text* found in the information for the spectra.

 As an example element with a relatively small number of spectra, clicking on **V** will show a table with 5 spectra for vanadium: